ms1963/quantum_simulator/README.md

 - No Restrictions: Full access to all quantum computing concepts

 ## Documentation
-You'll find detailed information in docs
+You'll find detailed information in src/docs